Montana Draw Odds & Application Guide

 Limited-Entry Permits (LEPs)

-Limited-entry permits restrict hunter numbers in specific districts to manage for quality.
-These districts produce mature bulls, higher success rates (30-50% versus the 15-22% general-season average), and a hunting experience with less pressure.
+Limited-entry permits cap hunter numbers in specific districts to manage for quality.
+Think mature bulls, higher success rates (30-50% versus the 15-22% general-season average), and actual room to hunt.

-LEPs are awarded through the bonus point squared draw.
+The weighted bonus point draw hands out LEPs.
 You apply for a specific district and weapon type.
-If drawn, you hunt only that district during the specified season.
-LEPs are the premium Montana hunting experience, and they are what most hunters are building bonus points toward.
+Draw one and you hunt only that district during the specified season.
+LEPs are the premium Montana hunting experience — what most hunters are grinding bonus points toward.

 The Smart Approach: Hunt Both